ChristianPalmiero/Embb-Processor/README.md

 For the read operations, the device collects the read data and grant the corresponding bytes until the combination of all the granted bytes is equal to BE.
 For the write operations, the device forwards to a block RAM the data that has to be written and grants the corresponding bytes until the combination of all the granted bytes is equal to BE.

+## <a name="status">Current Status
+* The Requests-Responses FIFOs have been fully designed and validated;
+* The interface between the CTRL and the Requests-Responses FIFOs has been fully reworked and validated;
+* The specifications of the interface between the CTRL and the DMA have been defined;
+* The interface between the DMA and the host system (IAXI) has been fully reworked;
+* The specifications of the interface between the DMA and the MSS have been defined;
+* The MSS Requests-Responses FIFOs have been fully designed and validated;
+* The specifications of the MSS arbiter and of the MSS devices have been defined.

 ## <a name="ref">References
 [1] Embb documentation - Telecom ParisTech - March 1, 2017